AI Startup for Aerospace Valued at About $300 Million in New Financing

 Air Space Intelligence Inc. has long sold its tools — which have been described as Waze for air travel — to commercial carriers including Alaska Airlines.
 The startup’s marquee product, called Flyways, can help flight dispatchers pick routes for planes, taking into account factors like flight traffic, weather and airport conditions.

-The new financing brings Air Space’s valuation to roughly $300 million, according to people familiar with the situation who asked not to be identified because the details are private.
+The new financing brings ASI’s valuation to roughly $300 million, according to people familiar with the situation who asked not to be identified because the details are private.
 The startup declined to comment on its valuation.

-This fall, Air Space won two contracts with the US Air Force totaling $2.7 million and has qualified to compete for a third valued at as much as $900 million, the startup said.
+This fall, ASI won two contracts with the US Air Force totaling $2.7 million and has qualified to compete for a third valued at as much as $900 million, the startup said.
 News of the deals has not been been previously reported.

+“Things came together very, very quickly for us,” ASI CEO Phillip Buckendorf said of the three deals with the Defense Department completed this fall.

-Air Space joins a growing cohort of Silicon Valley startups seeking to win the US Defense Department as a customer.
-Earlier this year, it signed an eight-figure, multiyear deal with Alaska Airlines, and the startup says that the segment of its business related to commercial customers is profitable.
+ASI joins a growing cohort of Silicon Valley startups seeking to win the Defense Department as a customer.
+ASI has long counted Alaska Airlines as a commercial client and earlier this year signed an eight-figure, multiyear deal with an additional airline, which it declined to name.
+The startup said its commercial division is profitable.
 Now, following a series of small deals with the US Air Force, it’s working to expand its government business.
-Air Space CEO Phillip Buckendorf said that eventually the company aims to build out the government side of its operation to the same scale as its commercial one, “if not bigger.”
+Buckendorf said that eventually the company aims to build out the government side of its operation to the same scale as its commercial one, “if not bigger.”

 Read more: Schmidt-Backed Pro-America Fund Has Started Placing Its Bets

-David Ulevitch, a partner at Andreessen Horowitz, said Air Space was an appealing bet in part because of its applications in both the public and private sectors.
+David Ulevitch, a partner at Andreessen Horowitz, said ASI was an appealing bet in part because of its applications in both the public and private sectors.
 “The DoD knows they need to level up their mission-critical infrastructure such as air operations and are looking toward the private sector for solutions,” said Ulevitch, who co-leads his firm’s American Dynamism practice, which seeks to invest in companies that advance causes like national security and infrastructure.
-Ulevitch also will become an Air Space board observer.
+Ulevitch also will become an ASI board observer.

-Air Space has competition.
+ASI has competition.
 The airline industry has long used predictive software from Boeing Co. subsidiary Jeppesen, Sabre GLBL Inc. and others to monitor engines, set tickets prices and schedule crew.
-Optimizing routes to save on fuel costs and reduce climate impact continues to be a top industry priority, but it’s tricky to assess the effectiveness of software built by Air Space and other startups devoted to that specific goal, said Robin Riedel who leads McKinsey’s Disruptive Aerospace group.
+Optimizing routes to save on fuel costs and reduce climate impact continues to be a top industry priority, but it’s tricky to assess the effectiveness of software built by ASI and other startups devoted to that specific goal, said Robin Riedel who leads McKinsey’s Disruptive Aerospace group.

 “There’s a lot of debate within the industry.
 Some love it and others are more critical,” he said.
 “It’s not a slam dunk where everyone joins hands and says this is the best thing since sliced bread.”